FFLBS-A Free fall lifeboat simulator (full mission, on the dynamic platform)

 Dynamic platform

-The dynamic platform ensures the movement of the lifeboat along the trajectories and at the speed set in the software, including freefall launching and float free, as well as the behavior of the lifeboat on the water surface in rough sea.
+The dynamic platform is designed for mounting a model of a lifeboat with a crew of not more than 5 persons on it and ensures the movement of the lifeboat along the trajectories and at the speed set in the software, including free-fall launching and float free, as well as the behavior of the lifeboat on the water surface in rough sea.

-CCTV is installed in the cabin and outside with the output of information to the instructor's workplace, and with the possibility of recording and archiving exercises.
-Monitors are installed in place of the portholes to display the visualization of the surface situation.
+A video surveillance system is installed in the cockpit of the lifeboat with information display to the instructor's workplace, and with the possibility of recording and archiving performance of exercises.

 Software